-Audio producer Andrew Meriwether hosts this conversation with curator Gloria Groom and creative director Leticia Pardo, who reflect on the process of preparing a major exhibition for our new reality.
-An illustrated transcript can be found below.
+Just before the museum reopened in July, audio producer Andrew Meriwether spoke with curator Gloria Groom and creative director Leticia Pardo as they reflected on the process of preparing a major exhibition for our new reality.
+Listen to their conversation below, or scroll through the illustrated transcript that follows.

-Andrew Meriwether: Gloria, I want to start with you.
-Take us back in time, to before the pandemic, and tell us a bit about Monet and Chicago.
-What was the inspiration behind this show?
+Andrew Meriwether: Gloria, I actually want to start with you.
+If you could, take us back in time, to before the pandemic, and tell us a little bit about the Monet and Chicago show.
+What was the inspiration behind this exhibition?

-Gloria Groom: Monet has always been the Art Institute’s celebratory artist.
+Gloria Groom: Monet has always been the Art Institute’s sort of celebratory artist.
 We were the first museum to have given him an exhibition.
-We have more of his paintings and works on paper than any other museum in the United States—more than any outside of Paris.
+We’re the only museum in the United States that has more of his paintings and works on paper outside of Paris.
 So Monet’s been in our history since the building we inhabit now—since we came into this building in 1893 following the World’s Columbian Exhibition.
 And we just thought it was time to celebrate Monet as part of the history of the city, the history of the museum.
 But also, there are still so many collectors of Monet in Chicagoland.
-So we wanted to put all of that together with all of our new research and have this multipronged exhibition that seems familiar but that will be very, very fresh and new to many people.
+So we just kind of wanted to put all of that together with all of our new research and have this kind of multipronged exhibition that seems familiar but that will be very, very fresh and new to many people.

-Andrew: Leticia, what is exhibition design’s role in this process?
+Andrew: Leticia, I’m wondering if you can tell us a little bit about what exhibition design’s role is in this process.

 Leticia Pardo: With exhibition design, we’re responding to the different themes that the story is narrating and the different series of paintings that convey these different chapters in the narrative.